The hard-core model on planar lattices: the disk-packing problem and high-density phases: Periodic ground states

-The number $K$ of PGS-classes is related to the number of solutions $a,b\in\bbZ$, $0\leq a\leq b$, to the Diophantine equation $D^2=a^2+b^2+ab$, for a given value $D$.
-A helpful fact is that a solution exists (i.e., $D^2$ is a L\"oshian number) iff the prime decomposition of $D^2$ has primes of the from $3v+2$ in even powers.
+It is not hard to see that on $\bbA_2$, admissibility of $D$ is equivalent to solvability of the Diophantine equation $D^2=a^2+b^2+ab$, $a,b\in\bbZ$ (i.e., to the fact that $D^2$ is a L\"oschian number).
+Therefore, the number $K$ of PGS-classes in Eqn (4) is directly related to the number of solutions $a,b\in\bbZ$, $0\leq a\leq b$, to this equation.
+It is well-known that a solution exists iff the prime decomposition of $D^2$ contains primes of the from $3v+2$ in even powers.
+See Proposition 9.1.4, \cite{IR}.

 We will consider three disjoint groups of values of $D$ (or $D^2$) deemed TA1, TA2 and TB, and based on further conditions upon prime factors of $D^2$.
 The first character in the labels TA1, TA2 and TB reflects the choice of a lattice (T stands for triangular).
+Derivation of these results based on known number-theoretical facts can be found in Theorems 1 - 3 from \cite{MSS1}.

 First, take the case TA1: here $D^2$ is of the form $D^2=a^2$ or $D^2=3a^2$ where $a\in \bbN$ has only prime factors 3 or prime factors of the form $3v+2$, i.e., the prime decomposition of $D^2$ has no primes of form $3v+1$.
-Then the above Diophantine equation has a unique solution, and the $D$-sub-lattice is $\bbA_2$-reflection invariant; consequently, $K=1$, $m_1=1$ and the number of PGSs is $D^2$.
+Then the above Diophantine equation has a unique solution, and the $D$-sub-lattice is $\bbA_2$-reflection invariant; consequently, $K=1$, $m_1=1$ and the number of PGSs is $D^2$. { }

 Case TA2 emerges when the equation has a unique solution such that $a< b$, with $a, b\in \bbN$.
-A value $D^2$ belongs to this group iff its prime decomposition has a single prime of form $3v+1$.
+A value $D^2$ belongs to the TA2 case iff its prime decomposition has a single prime of form $3v+1$.
 In this case $K=1$, the $D$-sub-lattice is not $\bbA_2$-reflection invariant, $m_1=2$, and the number of PGSs is $2D^2$.
 Cf. Fig. 2.

-{ } The 3rd case, TB, covers all remaining values of $D$; in this case the equation has multiple solutions.
+The 3rd case, TB, covers all remaining values of $D$; in this case the equation has multiple solutions.
 Each solution $a,b$, $0\leq a\leq b$, generates a PGS-equivalence class, and its cardinality is $D^2$ or $2D^2$, similarly to the above cases TA1 and TA2.
 Cf. Fig. 3.

+{ } Classes TA1, TA2, TB form a partition of values of $D$ on $\mathbb{A}_2$.
+Given $D$ the knowledge of the corresponding class provides a specification of the number of PGSs and their structure.